So one of your workers is taking too many sick days.

 Set a Clear Policy

 Make all employees aware of the appropriate use of sick days.
 In particular, let them know what the consequences for the abuse of sick days actually are.
-Make sure that such misuse will not be tolerated in your workplace.
+Make sure that you will not tolerate such misuse in your workplace.

 The key message here is that sacking a person for taking too many sick days is probably going to place you in contention with employment laws.

 First, sit down and have a chat with your employee.
 Try and work out what is going on.
-Is there a medical problem here which needs to be addressed?
+Do they have a medical problem that needs to be addressed?
 Is there something in the workplace which might be bothering them?
 Are they okay?
 Are they being bullied by another staff member?

 Offer flexible work arrangements if you can.
 If this is not suitable, make it clear that you are concerned about their absences and advise them of the impact on their performance.
 You want to flag the issue with them and let them know that their job might be in jeopardy if the behaviour continues.

-If you keep track of when a person is absent, you can make it clear that you’ve become aware that for instance, they keep having Mondays or Fridays off and that this is beginning to look suspicious.
+If you keep track of when a person is absent, you can make it clear that you have become aware.
+For instance, that they keep having Mondays or Fridays off and that this is beginning to look suspicious.

 Ask For Medical Evidence